Many people are taking cranberry pills as a healthy whole food supplement for better skin and hair and other anti-aging benefits.

-Cranberry treats bladder infections.
-If you haven't been taking your cranberry on a regular basis and have come down with a bladder infection don't worry, cranberry still has your back.
+Cranberry could also treat bladder infections.
+If you haven’t been taking your cranberry on a regular basis and have come down with a bladder infection don’t worry, cranberry still has your back.

 Researchers tested out how cranberry affects men and women with a bladder infection and saw that cranberry juice can treat bladder infections in addition to preventing them (3).

-Cranberry treats ulcers.
+Cranberry has been used to fight ulcers.
 Facts are that 1 out of 2 men and women are estimated to be housing H. pylori bacteria in their stomach.

 This is not the good kind of bacteria.
 In fact, H. pylori leads to ulcers, gastric cancer, and other complications.
 Just as cranberry keeps bacteria from sticking to the walls of your bladder and urinary tract, it also shakes H. pylori loose from your stomach walls in just one week (4).

-Cranberry fights cavities.
+Cranberry fights cavities thanks to its antibacterial properties.
 Due to cranberry’s ability to stop bacteria from planting their flag on the walls of your body, cranberry is also useful for fighting cavities.